LaurenceHo/quasar-photo-albums/README.md

 ### AWS Lambda Function

 This project uses AWS Lambda Function to handle all APIs (as BFF, backend for frontend) and authentication process once it's deployed to AWS.
+When you run serverless deploy, it will create necessary Lambda Functions, API Gateway and DynamoDB for you.

+‼️ **️Important** ‼️
+Before you start local development, you will need to do serverless deploy first.
 Please check further information in the `server` folder. [here](server/README.md)

 ## How to run locally